Rudi Holzapfel

 Rudolf Patrick (Rudi) Holzapfel (11 December 1938 in Paris, France – 6 February 2005 in Bonn, Germany) was an Irish poet and teacher.

 Early life

 His father, Rudolf Melander Holzapfel (1900–1982), was a Shakespeare scholar, expert on Old Master paintings, and art dealer.
-His mother, Mona Trew Holzapfel (1914–1998), was an original member of the renowned Bluebell Girls at the Folies Bergère.
-The Parisian dance troupe, founded in 1932 by the Dublin born Margaret Kelly (1910–2004), continues to perform elaborate shows at the Lido de Paris.
-The family relocated to America, living in California between 1946 to 1956, where Rudi Holzapfel graduated from Santa Barbara Catholic High School.
+His mother, Mona Trew Holzapfel (1914–1998) and Iris Trew were original members of the Bluebell Girls, founded in 1932, by Margaret Kelly (1910–2004) at the Folies Bergère.

+Kelly's dance troupe after December 1933 performed at Paramount cinema (on the Boulevard des Capucines) and later also expanded back to the Folies Bergère.
+Following the German occupation of Paris in 1940, Kelly produced a show at Le Chantilly, a small cabaret at 10, rue Fontaine, 9th arrondissement of Paris, now the Théâtre Fontaine.